 These two equations imply

 which, with the identification (\ref{Salpha}), is the spatial description of a logarithmic spiral treated in section \ref{Logspiral}.
-Choosing the origin so that $\mathbf{G}=0$ places it at the apex of the logarithmic spiral. \\\\ In a tension-free state (a logarithmic spiral), we can also project Eq.(\ref{eq:GF0}) onto the tangent direction so that
+Choosing the origin so that $\mathbf{G}=0$ places it at the apex of the logarithmic spiral. \\\\ The identity, illustrated in Figure \ref{Picture}, is obtained by projection of Eq.(\ref{eq:GF0}) onto the tangent direction, giving

 or